true-while/AI-102-Design-Implement-AI-Solution/Module-Six/L03-T01-Translate-speech-to-text-from-microphone.md

+# Exercise - Perform Speech Translation from a Microphone

 In this exercise, you will learn how to accept audio input from a microphone and translate that audio to a different language.
 The translation output will be sent to the terminal window as text.
 The exercise will also use the Speech service to synthesize the translation to speech.
 As a result of requiring audio capabilities of your computer, this exercise relies on code being executed locally.
 The exercise will not use the Visual Studio Code Online environment as a result.

 The speech translation capabilities require working with some key objects: